barkeldiho/predictivegrowth/README.md

 # Predictive Growth

 ## Summary
-Example project for the usage of AWS' Deep Java Library for time series forecasting.
+Predictive Growth is an example project to showcase the usage of AWS' Deep Java Library (DJL) for time series forecasting of daily stock prices.

 ## Installation
  - Java 11 and Maven are required.